PIELC 2016 COUNTDOWN

 We are currently accepting panel submissions for PIELC 2016, occurring Thursday March 3rd to Sunday March 6th at the University of Oregon, School of Law.

 If you, or your organization would like to submit a for panel or workshop slot, please fill out the Panel Submission Form.
 The final date to submit a panel for CLE credits is January 31st.
 The final date to submit a general panel is February 19th.
+(Preferred time slots are decided on a first come, first serve basis)

 The PIELC 2016 Stipend Request Form is now live.